elviralaurin/notes-oqs/docs/check-yourself.md

         To ensure these properties, we represent physical observables with Hermitian operators.

-!!! question "Observable vs. operator"
-    What is the difference between an observable and an operator?

-    ??? success "Answer"
-        An operator is a mathematical object which maps a set of states onto another set of states.

-        An observable is a measurable physical property of some system.
-It is not a mathematical object.

-        Observables are represented in QM by (Hermitian) operators.

 !!! question "Result of the inner product"
     What can be said about: